vestrel00/contacts-android/docs/customdata/query-custom-data.md

 The `Query`, `BroadQuery`, and `RawContactsQuery` APIs provides an `orderBy` function that only takes in fields from the Contacts/RawContacts table, not the Data table.
-So there is no custom data, or native data, support for this.
+So there is no custom data, or AOSP data, support for this.

 The `ProfileQuery` API does not provide an `orderBy` function as there can only be at most one profile Contact on the device.